Help Hospice Without Borders raise $200,000 dollars to transform the end of life care here in the rural Western Province of Rwanda.

 There will be a kitchen and common gathering room as well as a lovely porch overlooking the surrounding hills.

-If you are interested in reviewing the detailed budget for the hospice, please contact Dr. David Slack by sending a message at Take Action!
+If you are interested in reviewing the detailed action plan and budget for the hospice, please contact Dr. David Slack by sending a message at Take Action!

 We are hoping you will support this important peace building project.